Xenolexia-Foundation/.github/profile/README.md

 ## Implementations

-Xenolexia is implemented in three separate codebases, each targeting different platforms and ecosystems:
+Xenolexia is implemented in three separate codebases, each targeting different platforms and ecosystems. **xenolexia-typescript** is the current active development implementation.

 | Implementation | Languages | Platforms |
 |----------------|-----------|-----------|